vwxi/dht/PROTOCOL.md

 ### store (`0x01`)

-this message is meant for storing key-value pairs on a specific node's hash table
+this message is meant for storing key-value pairs on a specific node's hash table. if the item exists already in the recipient's local store, the new value will not be stored.

 #### action-specific data